fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 Event Sourcing is a departure from the traditional approach of storing and retrieving domain model state.
 Instead of storing domain model's current state, the entire sequence of events leading to the current state is preserved and whenever needed, currrent state is reconstructed from the events.

 CQRS divides the application into two sides: the **write model** and the **read model**.
 Only write models can update the domain model.
-For each write requests, current state of a domain model is reconstructed by **replaying** all events pertaining to that domain model instance.
-Read models subscribe to an event stream.
+For each write requests, current state of a domain model is reconstructed by **replaying** all events pertaining to that domain model instance and the desired change is appended as a new event.
+Read models subscribe to the event stream corresponding to the domain model.
 With each domain event, interested read models update themselves and store the state in a secondary store (aka **projection**) for serving on user's read requests.

-A convenient way for storing and retrieving events is necessary.
+A convenient way for storing and retrieving events is warranted.
 That is where _event store_ comes in.

 Events and the Event Store
 ==========================